rallu/kyllikki/README.md

 It has several limitations:

 - All data is JSON.
 No other choices.
 - Everything is build around AWS Api Gateway.
-(May change in future)
+(May change in the future)

 ## Basic examples